OutSystems/docs-product/src/extensibility-and-integration/rest/consume-rest-apis/refresh-rest-service.md

 # Refresh a REST Web Service

-To change the services consumed from a REST Web Service or to modify the list of consumed methods, refresh the service in Service Studio:
+To change the services consumed from a REST API or to modify the list of consumed REST API methods, refresh the service in Service Studio:

 1. In the **Logic** tab, expand the **Integrations** folder and then **REST**.

-2. Under **REST**, right-click the REST API service and select **Refresh REST API**.
-In this example, the REST service is called **SoccerTeam**.
+2. Under **REST**, right-click the REST API  and select **Refresh REST API...**.
+In this example, the REST API is called **SoccerTeam**.

     ![](images/ss-rest-refresh-1.png)

 3. In the Refresh REST API popup, click **Yes**.
+When you click **Yes**, any changes made to the previous version are lost.

     ![](images/ss-rest-refresh-confirm-2.png)